Amasirat/Obsidian/CSS.md

 ## Displays

 We can change a tag's display (block or inline functionality) by specifying the display property.
-For example we can change the default block behaviour of the p tag like this:
+For example we can change the default block behavior of the p tag like this:

 ```HTML
 <p style="display: inline;">Hello</p>